 If you are someone who doesn’t like very warm or extremely cold climates, Manchester will be a suitable place for you.
 Manchester has cool winters and mild summers, where the temperature, on average, ranges from 2°C to 21°C. You may also find that there is light rainfall throughout the year and a relatively high humidity level.

-If you have been persuaded to finally make the move to this great city, then you need to select a removals company that is skilled, proficient and capable of facilitating all your belongings.
+If you have made up your mind about moving to Manchester, then you need to select a removals company that is skilled, proficient and capable of facilitating all your belongings.
 It is important to choose a company who specialises in removals to Manchester, so the process of relocating to the city will be less stressful and handled with ease.